genshibangou16/dump1090-fa-Mobile-UI/README.md

 I tried to pack all of features into one CSS file, so there might be some strange point.
 And... what's IE?
 I don't know about it. lol
-Please don't blame for immaturity, but I welcome pointing out my misstake and suggesting reform measures.
+Please don't blame for my immaturity, but I welcome your pointing out my misstake and suggesting reform measures.
+Enjoy dumping!